jonnonz1/nz-statute-book/acts/public/2009/immigration-act-2009.md

   (b) on arrival of the craft at a place that is or contains an immigration control area,—
     (i) to produce for inspection such prescribed documents as an immigration officer may specify; and (ii) if applicable, to prevent, with such reasonable force as may be necessary, the disembarkation of any person from the craft otherwise than into an immigration control area:
-  (c) subject to section 25 of the Customs and Excise Act 1996, where the craft arrives, or is to arrive, in New Zealand elsewhere than at a place that is or contains an immigration control area because of weather conditions or other unforeseen circumstances, to make appropriate arrangements for all persons on board the craft to report in the manner and within the time prescribed for the purposes of section 103(1)﻿(b):
+  (c) subject to sections 17(3) and 22 of the Customs and Excise Act 2018, where the craft arrives, or is to arrive, in New Zealand elsewhere than at a place that is or contains an immigration control area because of weather conditions or other unforeseen circumstances, to make appropriate arrangements for all persons on board the craft to report in the manner and within the time prescribed for the purposes of section 103(1)﻿(b):
   (d) if a stowaway has been found on the craft, to report that fact to an immigration officer as soon as practicable.
 (2) In addition to any obligations under section 102, the carrier, and the person in charge, of a craft that is en route to New Zealand or that berths, lands, or arrives in New Zealand from another country have the following responsibilities:
   (a) in the case of a craft that is not a commercial passenger aircraft on a scheduled international service, to supply on demand by an immigration officer a list giving such details as the officer may specify concerning every person (whether a member of the crew or a passenger) who has been on board the craft since its last port of call: